History and Settlement in Western Perthshire 700-1900

 “Perthshire was certainly an area within the kingdom of the Picts.
 In 1881 the relative frequency of the MacNaughton name there was twice what it was in Argyllshire.
 We know a lot about the MacNaughtons of Argyllshire because of the charter of 1267, the three MacNaughton castles, and the copious writings of the dominant Campbells, who had the luxury of time to write and often included information about their MacNaughton neighbors.
 So we tend to read more about the MacNaughtons of Argyllshire than those in Perthshire … So although Nechtan and the Picts ruled northeast Scotland 448 to 843 A.D., it seems highly likely that the historic origins of the MacNaughton Clan lie in Perthshire.”

-Most Macnachtans remained as tenant farmers in the glens, but economic disruptions and political turmoil caused many to emigrate to the Lowlands and on to North America, Australia, and New Zealand.
-As early as the 1640s, Perthshire was ravaged by raiding in the Wars of the Three Kingdoms, in which competing war parties burned and looted.
-In the 1680s, bad harvests led to widespread famine.
-Those who adhered to Presbyterianism often went to Ulster, then on to North America.
+Most Macnaughtans remained as tenant farmers in Perthshire, but economic disruptions and political turmoil caused many to emigrate to the Lowlands and on to Ulster, North America, Australia, and New Zealand.
+As early as the 1640s, Perthshire was ravaged by the Wars of the Three Kingdoms, in which competing war parties burned and looted.
+In the 1650s, bandits known as Moss-troopers roamed the countryside, and there were periodic outbreaks of plague.
+In the 1690s, bad harvests led to widespread famine and population declines, known as the “seven ill years.”
 As late as 1745, cattle raiding for “black meal” was common.

 Between 1780 and 1850, most of Highland Scotland was deeply affected by the Highland Clearances, which were a traumatic and violent effort by landowners to evict tenant farmers and convert the land to more profitable sheep farming.
 There were apparently some clearances around Fortingall parish, but the area was not as heavily damaged as northeast Scotland and the Islands.